-Figure 16.
-Top panel: time evolution of the direct fraction $F_d$ of sunlight on the grayscale rings, as computed using equation 3, for the L6, L4, R2 and R6 filters.
+Figure 12.
+Top panel: time evolution of the direct fraction $F_d$ of sunlight on the grayscale rings, as computed using equation (3), for the filters L6, L4, R2 and R6.
 Bottom panel: time evolution of the atmospheric optical depth $\tau_I$ measured at 800nm through Mastcam-Z observations of the Sun.
-1. The two-term linear fits Since the landing of Perseverance, the linear fits employed for Mastcam-Z calibration have regularly been performed involving only one multiplicative term.
+1. The Two-Term Linear Fits Since the landing of Perseverance, the linear fits employed for Mastcam-Z calibration have regularly been performed involving only one multiplicative term, in the form $y = a \bullet x$ .
 This is a consequence of the fact that the radiance and the IOF reflectance of the clean spots of the cal-targets are expected to be directly proportional and lie on a line passing through the origin, and the conversion factor is the solar irradiance.
 However, our data suggested that a second term, an additive offset, might provide a better consistency between the measured data and the fits.
-Therefore, we tested a two-term linear fit model to all the radiance-reflectance sets from the RC-files in order to study how these fits changed within the first 350 sols and for comparison with the one-term fits.
-Figure 17 is a collection of radiance-versus-reflectance plots from different sols and filters showing both models (one- and two-term fits) and reporting the corresponding numerical values.
-Similar to the one-term fits, the white clean spot was excluded from the computation of the fits, due to its misbehavior (see sect.
-4.6).
-The fits with the offset appeared to be systematically less steep than the one-term counterparts and represented better the datapoints.
-The average reduced chi-squared $\chi^2{\rm red}$ among all narrow-band filters was 2.52, with a roughly decreasing tendency from the shorter wavelengths to the near infrared filters, ranged between 1.43 in R5 (978 nm) and 4.71 in L4 (605 nm).
+Therefore, we tested a "two-term" linear fit model (in the form $y = a \bullet x + b$ , with $b \neq 0$ ) to all the radiance-reflectance sets from the RC-files in order to study how these fits changed within the first 350 sols and for comparison with the one-term fits.
+The two-term model was only tested for investigation reasons, and was never used for Mastcam-Z calibration.
+Figure 13 is a collection of radiance-versus-reflectance plots of the clean spots from sols 51, 210 and 302 and filters L6, R1 and R5, showing both fit models (one- and two-term) and reporting the corresponding numerical fit parameters.
+The white clean spot was excluded from the computation of the fits, due to its misbehavior (see sect.
+4.5).
+The fits with the offset appeared to be systematically less steep than the one-term counterparts and represented better the data points.
+The average reduced chi-squared $\chi^2{\rm red}$ for the two-term fits among all narrow-band filters was 2.52, with a roughly decreasing tendency from the shorter wavelengths to the near infrared filters, ranging between 1.43 in R5 (978 nm) and 4.71 in L4 (605 nm).